Terms and Conditions

 3.1.
-Products are described on the Website or in the Specification.
+Goods are described on the Website.

 3.4.
 All weights and sizes are supplied as a guide only and are approximate.

 3.6.
 In the event that there are any errors regarding price or description, we reserve the right to correct that price or description and notify you accordingly.
 In these circumstances, it will be deemed that a contract has not been entered into and you will not be bound to continue with your purchase.
-We will cancel your order and your credit/debit card or your Paypal account will be refunded in full.
+We will cancel your Order and your credit/debit card or your Paypal account will be refunded in full.
 The repayment of such monies paid to us will be the extent of our liability to you in the event of these errors.Back to top

 4.4.
 Where the 'In-store Price' is listed, this refers to the current price in Halfords stores.